A UK-based parenting blogger has been denied working tax credits by HMRC after being unable to prove her working hours.

 In a post on her blog, Davis explains: “The first week of January 2016 I got my first paid post.
 The last week of January I told my work that I would not be returning and on April 16th I became unemployed.
 On April 17th I registered as self-employed and here we find ourselves almost in September and I am still going strong and haven’t found myself desperate and on the bread line… we’re living, my daughter has everything she needs and this is because I can afford to support us by being a blogger.”

 Davis explains that when she went self-employed, she applied for Child Tax Credits and Working Tax Credits.
-She checked all the facts online, completed the forms and sent them in to HMRC.
-She then received a text followed a few days later to say my claim would be complete in 3 weeks.
+She checked all the facts online, completed the forms and sent them to HMRC.
+She then received a text a few days later to say her claim would be complete in 3 weeks.

 “I received a letter asking me for invoices, receipts, correspondence etc with my clients for the previous month to show how I was working,” she writes.
 “I phoned to check a few things and when asked what I did I told them I was a freelance blogger.
 Three times I repeated what I did to which I got the response ‘what’s that?!’
 So, I thought I’d make it easier and say I’m a writer to which the response was ‘but how do you make money doing that… we’re not here to fund your start-up business you know!!’
 I ‘calmly’ pointed out that I was already earning thank you and did not need funding only the tax credits I was entitled to.”